derekJ25/odin-project-practice/README.md

 # odin-project-practice

-My attempt at The Odin Project exercises for my own personal development
+My attempt at The Odin Project for my own personal development and learning